LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

 ### Arbitrary enhanced tables

-When the `base=` option is used with a [Declarative Base](http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html) class that comes with Pisces, the default values for all fields in a table row (class instance) are filled whether or not the underlying database defines default values.
+When the `base=` option is used with a [Declarative Base](http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html) class that comes with Pisces, loaded classes get the following enhancements:

+* The default values for all fields in a table row (class instance) are filled whether or not the underlying database defines default values.
-The class is integrated with its correctly-formatted text file (flat file) representation.
+* The class can form its own string representation (flat file row).
-Instances of the class can iterate over values, and in the correct order.
+* Instances of the class can iterate over values, and in the correct order.

+Note: this will only work if the field names in the table being loaded have been used with this base before.

     # load table classes, matching column names with those of a known schema